Mary Berry Miso Salmon Recipe

 How To Make Mary Berry Miso Salmon

-6. Glaze and serve.
-Spoon the wilted vegetables onto a serving dish and place the salmon fillets on top.
-Gently warm the glaze in the pan until it’s just bubbling.
-Spoon the warm glaze over the salmon and serve immediately.
+6. Glaze and plate: Arrange the vegetables on a large platter and rest the salmon fillets on top of the greens.
+Pour the glaze into the pan and heat it until it bubbles and starts to thicken slightly.
+Spoon the warm liquid over the fish and serve the whole thing immediately.

 Recipe Tips